-This course is for those who enjoyed Programming 11 and anyone planning to pursue a Computer Science degree or any degree requiring first year computer Foundation programming skills science. are similar to Computer Programming 11 but there is a strong focus on design and further expansion on several advanced topics.
-Students will have the opportunity to write the College Board AP exam which requires a significant amount of time and work.
-In class lectures and labs will provide a good foundation in preparation for the exam.
-Successful completion of the exam may provide students with an advanced credit at a North American college or university.
+This course is for those who enjoyed Programming 11 and anyone planning to pursue a Computer Science degree, or any other degree requiring first year computer science.
+Foundation programming skills are similar to Computer Programming 11 but there is a strong focus on design and further expansion on several advanced topics.
+Students will have the opportunity to write the College Board AP exam which requires a significant amount of time and study.
+In class lessons and labs will provide a good foundation in preparation for the exam.
+Successful completion of the exam may provide students with an advanced credit at a North American college or university